dustinstacy/triple-triad-reactjs/README.md

-In it's current iteration, users can create an account, construct a deck, view their collection, open and purchase packs using currency collected from winning matches, and play a match against a AI opponent built using a heuristic customized for average difficulty.
+In it's current iteration, users can create an account, construct a deck, view their collection, open and purchase packs using currency collected from winning battles, and play a match against a AI opponent built using a heuristic customized for average difficulty.

 ## Rules